gloriammp/gloriammp/README.md

 ## Hi there 👋

-My name is Gloria!
-I´m from Buenos Aires, Argentina.
+My name is Gloria, and I'm from Buenos Aires, Argentina.

-Since May 2024 I´m a  MSc Data Science Candidate at Universidad Austral.
+Since May 2024, I've been a MSc Data Science candidate at Universidad Austral.